History of Sierra Leone: Slavery

 A freeman heavily in debt, and facing the threat of the punishment of being sold, would approach a wealthier man or chief with a plea to pay of[f] his debts 'while I sit on your lap'.
 Or he could give a son or some other dependent of his 'to be for you', the wealthy man or chief.
 This in effect meant that the person so pawned was automatically reduced to a position of dependence, and if he was never redeemed, he or his children eventually became part of the master's extended family.
 By this time, the children were practically indistinguishable from the real children of the master, since they grew up regarding one another as brothers.

 Some observers consider the term "slave" to be more misleading than informative when describing the local practice.
 Abraham says that in most cases, "subject, servant, client, serf, pawn, dependent, or retainer" would be more accurate.

 Domestic slavery was abolished in Sierra Leone in 1928.
 McCulloch reports that at that time, amongst Sierra Leone's largest present-day ethnolinguistic group, the Mende, who then had about 560,000 people, about 15 per cent of the population (i.e., 84,000 people) were domestic slaves.
 He also says that "singularly little change followed the 1928 decree; a fair number of slaves returned to their original homes, but the great majority remained in the villages in which their former masters had placed them or their parents."

 Export slavery remained a major business in Sierra Leone from the late 15th century to the mid-19th century.
 According to Fyfe, "it was estimated in 1789 that 74,000 slaves were exported annually from West Africa, about 38,000 by British firms."
 In 1788, a proslavery European named Matthews estimated the annual total exported from between the Nunez River (110 km north of Sierra Leone) and the Sherbro as 3,000.
-Participation in the Atlantic slave trade was gradually outlawed by various Western nations, beginning with the United States and Britain in 1808.
+Participation in the Atlantic slave trade was gradually outlawed by various Western nations; Britain outlawed its participation in 1807, and the United States outlawed its participation in 1808.